MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

                            |> Seq.toList
 ```

+The idea here is to use a higher resolution where precision is of paramount importance i.e. you can guess that the optima will require many digits after the decimal point.

 3. __Iterations__: The number of iterations the Bayesian Optimization Algorithm should run for.
 The more the better, however, we'd be wasting cycles if we have already reached the maxima and are continuing to iterate; this can be curtailed by early stopping.

 ### How Do I Interpret the Charts of the Algorithm Below?